MythicalLTD/Framework/docs/devs/User.md

 - `ERROR_DATABASE_SELECT_FAILED`: Indicates that there was an error executing the SQL script in the database.

 Remember to handle the return value appropriately in your code.

+## Checking if a user is verified

+To check if a user is verified, you can use the `isUserVerified` function.
+This function takes the `account_token` of the user as a parameter and returns a string indicating whether the user is verified or not.

+To use this function, pass the `account_token` of the user you want to check.
+It will return one of the following strings:

+- `USER_NOT_VERIFIED`: Indicates that the user is not verified.
+- `USER_VERIFIED`: Indicates that the user is verified.
+- `ERROR_ACCOUNT_NOT_VALID`: Indicates that the provided `account_token` is not valid.
+- `ERROR_DATABASE_SELECT_FAILED`: Indicates that there was an error executing the SQL script in the database.

+Remember to handle the return value appropriately in your code.

+## Verifying a user

+To verify a user, you can use the `verifyUser` function.
+This function takes the `account_token` of the user as a parameter and returns a string indicating the response of the verification.

+To use this function, pass the `account_token` of the user you want to verify.
+It will return one of the following strings:

+- `USER_VERIFIED`: Indicates that the user has been successfully verified.
+- `ERROR_DATABASE_UPDATE_FAILED`: Indicates that there was an error updating the database.
+- `ERROR_ACCOUNT_NOT_VALID`: Indicates that the provided `account_token` is not valid.

+Make sure to handle the return value appropriately in your code.

+## Unverifying a user

+To unverify a user, you can use the `unverifyUser` function.
+This function takes the `account_token` of the user as a parameter and returns a string indicating the response of the unverification.

+To use this function, pass the `account_token` of the user you want to unverify.
+It will return one of the following strings:

+- `USER_UNVERIFIED`: Indicates that the user has been successfully unverified.
+- `ERROR_DATABASE_UPDATE_FAILED`: Indicates that there was an error updating the database.
+- `ERROR_ACCOUNT_NOT_VALID`: Indicates that the provided `account_token` is not valid.

+Make sure to handle the return value appropriately in your code.

+## Updating the last seen and last IP of a user

+To update the last seen and last IP of a user, you can use the `updateLastSeen` function.
+This function takes two parameters:

+- `account_token`: The account token of the user you want to update.
+- `ip`: The IP address of the user.

+The function will return a string indicating the response of the update.
+Here are the possible return values:

+- `SUCCESS`: Indicates that the last seen and last IP of the user have been successfully updated.
+- `ERROR_DATABASE_UPDATE_FAILED`: Indicates that there was an error updating the database.
+- `ERROR_ACCOUNT_NOT_VALID`: Indicates that the provided `account_token` is not valid.

+Make sure to handle the return value appropriately in your code.